 Plain English Breakdown

-The bill's effectiveness is contingent upon the repeal and non-replacement of a specific federal order.
+The bill's effectiveness is contingent upon the repeal and lack of replacement of a federal order, which introduces uncertainty.

 Crash Reporting Rules for Advanced Driver Systems

-The bill requires manufacturers of Level 2 ADAS vehicles to report crashes to the DMV and federal agencies, with penalties for non-compliance if a specific federal order is repealed.
+The bill requires manufacturers of Level 2 ADAS vehicles to report crashes involving their vehicles within five days and imposes penalties for non-compliance, provided that a specific federal order is repealed.

 What This Bill Does

-- Requires car makers who make Level 2 ADAS cars to tell the DMV about any crash within five days if certain conditions are met.
+- Requires car makers who make Level 2 ADAS cars to tell the Department of Motor Vehicles about any crash that happens with those cars if certain conditions are met.

-- Makes the DMV put this crash information on their website but keeps private details like personal info secret.
+- Makes the Department of Motor Vehicles put this crash information on their website, but they must keep private business and personal details secret.

-- Sends crash data from the DMV to federal agencies like NHTSA and the National Transportation Safety Board.
+- Sends the crash data to federal agencies like NHTSA and the National Transportation Safety Board.

-- Imposes a civil penalty of $27,874 per violation per day for each day a car maker does not report a crash as required.
+- Imposes a fine of $27,874 per day for each time a car maker does not report a crash as required.

 Who It Names or Affects